mulesoft-catalyst/rtf-secure-prop-aws-ssm/README.md

 Note - install-packages.sh has been tested on RHEL 7.
 Make changes to the script based on your operating system.

 ### Permissions
-To access Parameter Store using AWS CLI you need to have right IAM role permsissions.
+To access Parameter Store using AWS CLI you need to have the right IAM role permissions.

 Go to AWS -> IAM and create a policy "ssm-param-store-account-policy" with below permissions -
 ```